Bankruptcy 101: Your Car in Chapter 13 Bankruptcy

 If you’re behind on your car loan payments, Chapter 13 bankruptcy can help you catch up.
 Chapter 13 bankruptcy, or reorganization bankruptcy, allows the filer to restructure their debt into a three- to five-year repayment plan.
 With this option, the filer could end up discharging some debts while getting more time to pay off others.

-If you owe more than the car is worth, you might even be able to reduce the amount you owe.
-Chapter 13 bankruptcy has various benefits that can help you keep your vehicle while making your debt manageable.
+If you owe more than the car is worth, you might be able to reduce the amount you owe.
+Chapter 13 bankruptcy has various benefits that can help you keep your vehicle while making your debt manageable, including automatic stays, allowing you time to catch up on car payments, and even reducing the amount of your car loan.
 Below we have put together some examples of how Chapter 13 bankruptcy can help you keep your car:

 Do All Chapter 13 Bankruptcy Filers Get to Keep Their Car?